Saturday, 26 April 2014

 The old alter is still in the Chancel with some beautiful tiles on the floor.
 I failed to get a photo of the chancel due to the light.
 Surprising the chancel window is not in stained glass. though there are other memorial stained glass window in the side.

-This is the dedication on the base of one window in the chancel
+This is the dedication on the base of one of the tall windows in the chancel

 On the opposite side is another.
 There are six stained glass windows in the chancel.